mrcook/gutenbergnews/README.md

 ## License

-NOTE: all content is released into the public domain except the "History of Project Gutenberg" article (and its translations), which are copyright Marie Lebert.

 This is free and unencumbered software released into the public domain.
 Read more in the [LICENSE](LICENSE) file.

+NOTE: all content is released into the public domain except those articles written by Marie Lebert, e.g. "History of Project Gutenberg" and its translations.